SystemsApproach/ops/provision.rst

 The goal of Resource Provisioning is to be zero-touch, which is impossible for hardware resources because it includes an intrinsically manual step.
-(We'll take up the issue of provisioning virtual resources in a moment.)
+(We take up the issue of provisioning virtual resources in a moment.)
 Realistically, the goal is to minimize the number and complexity of configuration steps required beyond physically connecting the device, keeping in mind that we are starting with commodity hardware received directly from a vendor, and not a plug-and-play appliance that has already been prepped.

 When a cloud is built from virtual resources (e.g., VMs instantiated